GoLearnToCode/kiei924-chi-w16/workbook/setup.md

 Next, YOU MUST **enter your university email address into your public profile**.
 Do this by going to your profile settings and entering it in the "Public Email" section.

-**Download and Install the Github App**

 Finally, download the free GitHub app at https://desktop.github.com/ and run the installer.
-This will make it easier for you to sync files from your laptop to your GitHub.com account automatically.

 Run the app and add your GitHub.com credentials so that it knows about your GitHub account.

 Complete instructions can be found here (be sure to select either Mac/Windows as needed): https://help.github.com/desktop/guides/getting-started/

 ---